tastapod/jgotesting/README.md

 ```

 3. The rule instance is a reference to the current test, so you can
    chain checks together.
-You can also log messages that will only
+You can log messages that will only
-   be printed if the test fails.
-That way you can capture narrative
+   be printed if the test fails, using `log` methods.
+That way you can
-   about a test without having lots of verbose output for passing tests.
+   capture narrative about a test without having lots of verbose output
+   for passing tests.

 ```java
 public class MyTest {